leonWarscheck/socrates-eterna/README.md

 There you have an instant, full IDE in your browser, including:

-- `cmd + click` to navigate to function definitions etc.
+- `cmd + click` navigation to function definitions etc.
 - TSDoc comments on hovering
 - Type Information on hovering
+- full search functionality

 You can find the core search engine and results processing in `/app/features/comics-pages/search-logic/`